Dias266/Software-architecture-and-platforms/README.md

-# Software-architecture-and-platforms
+# Software Architecture and Platforms
-# Shipping on the Air ✈️📦
+# Shipping on the Air
 ### Software Architecture and Platforms — a.y.
 2025–2026 · University of Bologna

 An online system for delivering packages through drones, as a service: a customer sends a package from one place to another within a time window and tracks the delivery in real time.
 Developed across three assignments with **Domain-Driven Design** as the methodological approach and **Microservices** as the architectural style.